 New Faculty Members

-You must apply for a temporary work permit in order to enter Canada legally to begin your new position at York University.
+You must apply for a temporary work permit to enter Canada legally to begin your new position at York University.
 Once you have received the Labour Market Impact Assessment, you may proceed with your application for a work permit.

 If you have been hired for a permanent position, you must secure permanent immigration status.
 In Canada, this is known as `Permanent Resident’ status or previously as `Landed Immigrant’ status.

 Generally, new employees hired to permanent positions secure a work permit, enter the country, and become settled.
 If you have been hired for a permanent position, you must apply for permanent residence status as soon as possible, as the process of preparing your application, applying and it being processed can take a year or more.
 Immigration, Refugees and Citizenship Canada will not renew a work permit repeatedly.
-For temporary appointments, transition to permanent residency is not required.
+For temporary appointments, a transition to permanent residency is not required.

 The completed application must be submitted to the Consulate/Visa Processing Office serving your lawful place of residence, or in certain cases, you may apply at a port of entry (land border crossing or international airport) to Canada.
 Please note that the Consulate/Visa Processing Office may have specific application requirements in addition to those required by IRCC.
 Please check with them to ensure you are aware of all requirements.